 Acclaimed French chef Joel Robuchon has 12 branches in several countries outside of his native France including Singapore’s Resorts World Sentosa where he has two outlets of his two famous dining versions.
 The fine dining Joel Robuchon and the more casual, but equally refined, L’Atelier.
 Joel Robuchon is the grown up dining room dressed in pale creamy colors and serving elegant French cuisine that has made the chef famous.
 As the restaurant is available for private parties, there is an indoor winter garden for smaller groups or the entire space can be rented out.

 L’Atelier is a more casual affair across the world and diners can watch how some of the dishes are prepared and sit by the bar in a more informal setting.
 Expect the cuisine the chef is known for delivered with precision and the professionalism that comes with having built an empire replicated across so many countries.
 Joel Robuchon is the only three Michelin Star awarded restaurant in Singapore whereas L’Atelier has two.
+I also had a great dining experience at his Macau branch, Robuchon au Dome which is a 3 Michelin star.
+See my full review here.

 A new comer into the Singapore scene Odette amassed two stars almost since inception.
 Serving French cuisine with a farm to table familiar touch, the dining hall is bright, with whimsical splashes of pastel colours over light cream undertones.
 The amount of light takes away from the romance and makes it feel more suited to a girl’s diner out than to a date.
 Some of the tables are round whereas others are stacked against the wall.
 Getting a table at Odette requires a booking done a month ahead as the restaurant is very popular.
 Chef Julien Roye named the restaurant after his grandmother who taught him how to cook.
 Ingredients are fresh and sourced from artisanal producers in France.